Dragonfire

 Dragonfire Box (Imagic 710010-2A) Imagic 710010-2A 1982 U.S.A.
 International Edition—text in English, French, German, Italian, and Spanish; standard black tray with cardboard backing; has game name and catalog number on top; game title on silver background on spine

-A total of two Dragonfire manual variants have been documented.
+A total of three Dragonfire manual variants have been documented.

 Image Vendor Part Number Year Origin Description